lucaspar/cv2-practicals/cluster/README.md

 ### Installing Dependencies

-Your file system is mounted on the machine to where you will submit the jobs, so you can prepare your environment on the front-end node (e.g. `crcfe02.crc.nd.edu`) and later submit the job to our cluster `qa-rtx6k-017.crc.nd.edu` (a.k.a. `gpu@@czajka`).
+Your file system is mounted on the machine to where you will submit the jobs, so you can prepare your environment on the front-end node (e.g. `crcfe02.crc.nd.edu`) and later submit the job to a GPU cluster.

 Take a look at `prep_env.sh`.
 You can run this script to create and prepare a conda environment that you will later use to run your program.
 You only need to run it once (unless you add more dependencies to your project).